Operational Changes for COVID-19

-As the COVID-19 pandemic continues to take lives and endanger the health and economic vitality of the planet, American Alpine Institute has worked hard to find ways in which we can continue to pursue the mountain recreation we love while minimizing the risk of spreading the infection.
+As the COVID-19 pandemic has continued to take lives and endanger the health and economic vitality of the planet, American Alpine Institute has worked hard to find ways in which we can continue to pursue the mountain recreation we love while minimizing the risk of spreading the infection.
 Like society’s larger effort to grapple with the disease, this is a work in progress.
-By following the latest news and recommendations for best practices from the CDC and other public health authorities, we have continued to adapt our operations to the changing needs of the moment, keeping our participants and employees as safe as possible, arresting avoidable spread of the disease, and continuing to lead trips into the mountains that build climbing skills and rejuvenate the spirit.
+By following the latest news and recommendations for best practices from the CDC and other public health authorities, we have adapted our operations to the changing needs of the moment, keeping our participants and employees as safe as possible, arresting avoidable spread of the disease, and continuing to lead trips into the mountains that build climbing skills and rejuvenate the spirit.

-During the “lockdown” phase of COVID control measures in Washington state, we worked with our office and shop staff, guides, and medical advisers to re-examine every aspect of our operations in light of the “new normal” in which we all now live, producing in the end twenty-some odd pages of concrete instructions and guidelines dictating how we will operate in every situation we might encounter.
+During the “lockdown” phase of COVID control measures in the spring of 2020, we worked with our office and shop staff, guides, and medical advisers to re-examine every aspect of our operations in light of the “new normal” in which we all now live, producing in the end twenty-some odd pages of concrete instructions and guidelines dictating how we will operate in every situation we might encounter.
 From the rental department in the basement of our Equipment Shop to belay ledges high in Washington Pass, and from our registration form to our guides’ personal notebooks, we’ve analyzed patterns of activity, contact, and communication, looking for ways to stop the spread of the virus.

 Throughout this intensive process, we’ve been guided by a few fundamental rules and principles.
 Some of them are concrete and lead to clear directives; others are more abstract, and help us see the forest through the trees.
 Taken together, we believe they constitute a workable strategy to enable us to keep doing the work we love.

-The Prime Directive: Stay Home and Get Tested If You Have Symptoms
+The Prime Directive: Stay Home if You Have Symptoms – and Get Vaccinated